 Dealing with Wires

 Most wiring that you’ll find when scrapping has plastic tubing on the outside of them.
-One of the best recycling tools to use for this are Wire Strippers.
-For larger and longer wires, the best wire cutter use is for breaking down old wiring for scrap metal.
+One of the best recycling tools to use for this is Wire Strippers.
+For larger and longer wires, use a wire cutter for breaking down old wiring for scrap metal.
+Although you do not have to worry about this because GLE Scrap will strip your wires for you, saving you lots of time on more important things.

 Moving Bulk Scrap